-There may be various sources of an active substance.
-A source is linked to a production location of a given producer.
-Even if the production method is changed at a given location, the profile of an active substance may also change and this is then referred to as a new 'source'.
+An active substance may have various sources.
+Each source is linked to a production location of a given producer.
+Even if the production method is changed at a given location, the profile of an active substance may also change and this is then referred to as a ‘new source'.

-During the approval of an active substance, a reference specification is determined based on the first approved source(s) (in other words a minimum level of purity and maximum content of impurities).
-This/these initially examined source(s) are referred to as the reference source(s).
-For an application for a new source, or for modifications to existing sources, the specification of the new source is always compared with the reference specification.
+During the approval of an active substance, a reference specification is determined based on the first approved source(s) (in other words a minimum level of purity of the active substance and maximum content of impurities).
+This/these initially examined source(s) is/are referred to as the reference source(s).
+For an application for a new source, or for modifications to existing sources (a.o. production from pilot to commercial scale, change in the manufacturing process), the specification of the new source is always compared with the reference specification.
 This is referred to as the equivalence assessment.
 A new source is declared to be equivalent and authorised if it does not have more harmful effects than the reference source (cfr. art.
 29, 1, (b) of Regulation (EC) 1107/2009).

 Application for an equivalence assessment

 In order to be able to use a new, equivalent source in a plant protection product in Belgium, an application for an official approval must be submitted.
 For the equivalence assessment, reference can be made to the assessment which was carried out by the RMS and which was subjected to a peer review.
-It is important that the application is submitted in good time in Belgium, along with the supporting data, in order to allow participation in the peer review.
+The application has to be submitted in Belgium, along with following supporting data:

 Use of multiple equivalent sources of the same active substance